signalius/RapidDAQ/README.md

 All software, hardware and documentation unless otherwise noted, is licensed under CC BY-SA 4.0.

-The host software is based on the brilliantly written HackRF source code because my intention was to maintain compatibility with the Gnu Radio project.
-[HackRF](https://github.com/greatscottgadgets/hackrf/)
+The host software is derived from the brilliantly written HackRF source code, as my intention was to maintain compatibility with the Gnu Radio project.
+[HackRF github repo](https://github.com/greatscottgadgets/hackrf/)

 ## Website
 [Manual and store](https://gepard.space/)